Last Updated on February 10, 2024 by Louise Carter

 Remove the pillowcases and inspect the pillows for green or black rings.
-You’ll immediately recognize the warning signs if you’ve left bread or cheese too long.
+If you’ve left bread or cheese too long, you’ll immediately recognize the warning signs.

-Understanding the warning signs of mildew (another form of mold) is also important.
+Understanding the warning signs of mildew (another mold) is also essential.

 Mildew is common on flat surfaces like walls but can grow on pillows and cushions.
 Mildew is usually white or gray in appearance and fluffy to the touch.